-But if you are busy putting together your business plans for 2019, I strongly suggest you conduct a SWOT analysis right now.
+But if you are busy putting together your next business plan, I strongly suggest you conduct a SWOT analysis right now.

 There is no point making financial decisions about your future without a clear-headed analysis of your current position.